 Each time you apply for a new credit account, a hard inquiry is recorded on your credit report.
 Too many inquiries in a short period can lower your score.

-📌 Tip: A single hard inquiry may only lower your score by a few points, but multiple inquiries in a short time can raise red flags for lenders.
+Note: A single hard inquiry typically lowers your score by <5 points, but several inquiries together can raise lender concerns.

 Mistakes or fraud on your credit report can hurt your score without you even knowing.
 Monitoring your credit helps you catch errors early.